4 min read

 Devotion is an essential part of chanting the Om Namah Shivaya mantra.
 It helps us to focus our attention and connect with the divine.
 When we chant the mantra with devotion, we can experience its power and transformative effect on our lives.

-Frequently Asked Questions about Om Namah Shivaya
+Frequently Asked Questions About Om Namah Shivaya

 What happens when you chant Om Namah Shivaya?